Theopetra/theo-contracts/launchNotes.md

   ...

-  // If not using the mock, report a couple of yields using the Yield Reporter (for use when calculating deltaTreasuryYield)
+  // Report a couple of yields using the Yield Reporter (for use when calculating deltaTreasuryYield)
   // Difference in reported yields is chosen to be relatively low, to avoid hiting the maximum rate (cap) when calculating the nextRewardRate await waitFor(YieldReporter.reportYield(50_000_000_000));
   await waitFor(YieldReporter.reportYield(65_000_000_000));